Neotys-Labs/neoload-models/neoload-project/doc/v3/project.md

 | [scenarios](scenario.md)     | The Scenario list                             | No                 | Optional          |

 #### Example
-Here is an example of a NeoLoad project.
+Below is an example of a NeoLoad project:

 ```yaml
 name: MyProject